-- Increased regulatory burden and how it is impacting credit unions; - The importance of legitimate cost-benefit analysis at the regulatory agencies from the onset; - Understanding risk in the financial system and the potential of regulating credit unions out of existence with one-size fits all regulatory solutions; - · How Congress can provide regulatory relief; and - How the regulatory agencies can provide regulatory relief.
+- Increased regulatory burden and how it is impacting credit unions and our members; - The importance of legitimate cost-benefit analysis at the regulatory agencies from the onset; - Understanding risk in the financial system and the potential of regulating credit unions out of existence with one-size fits all regulatory solutions; - How Congress can provide regulatory relief; and - How the regulatory agencies can provide regulatory relief.

-I. Increased Regulatory Burden has Impacted Credit Unions
+I. Increased Regulatory Burden has Impacted Credit Unions and Our Members